WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

     </PlayerFramework:MediaPlayer>
 	````

-1. Now you will add a new **VmapSchedulerPlugin** to the MediaPlayer that you added in the previous exercise pointing to a _vmap.xml_ file that you will add to the local assets folder of the project in the next task.
+1. Now you will add a new **VmapSchedulerPlugin** plugin to the MediaPlayer that you added in the previous exercise pointing to a _vmap.xml_ file that you will add to the local assets folder of the project in the next task.
 To do this, replace the _PlayerFramework:MediaPlayer_ element with the following code.
 	<!-- mark:10-11 -->
 	````XML
 	<PlayerFramework:MediaPlayer x:Name="videoPlayer"